Utilities

 The flex classes are applied on the flex container items as opposed to all the classes described above that were applied on the flex container.
 Sibling flex items are allocated different flex container space based on combination of flex classes.

-• flex-1 stretches an item to occupy the full flex container width.
-When applied to several sibling items, then the width of the flex container is divided equally to all items with the same content, otherwise the space is distributed proportionately based on item content.
+flex-0forces an item not to grow or shrink when combined with a fixed width.flex-1stretches an item to occupy the full flex container width.
+When applied to several sibling items, then the width of the flex container is divided equally to all items with the same content, otherwise the space is distributed proportionately based on item content.flex-1-0behaves likeflex-1, but only allows an item to shrink down to its content width without allowing it to wrap often leading to flex container overflow.

 Code output